aaaimx/water-infra/README.md

 ![diagram](./assets/diagram.png)

-### 1.- Configure your new AWS profile for terraform (`free-account` is an example name, you can use the same).
+### 1.- Configure your new AWS profile for terraform (`new-account` is an example name, you can use the same).

-    aws configure --profile free-account
+    aws configure --profile new-account

 #### Watch profiles created.